utcs356/sp25/_pages/2_p4_switch_router.md

             * You don't have to specify `T` and `O` explicitly.
             * Usage example:
                 ```
+                /* Checksum will be calculated over all header fields but csum */
+                /* as in the IP header checksum computation */
                 header myproto_t {
                     bit<4> ver;
                     bit<4> hlen;